 When business leaders take a proactive, forward-looking approach to litigation, however, they can prevent it from becoming that sort of all-consuming whirlwind.
 A significant amount of litigation is avoidable, and the rest can be incorporated into, or at least effectively managed by, your business strategy...if you know how.

-Here are some common areas of business litigation, and how timely and knowledgeable legal advice from experienced business litigators can make the difference.
+Here are six common areas of business litigation, and how timely and knowledgeable legal advice from experienced business litigators can make the difference.

 Otherwise known as breach of contract, these are the bread and butter of business blow-ups.
 They tend to be straightforward on their face - one party says the other didn't meet an obligation, resulting in a loss - but they can become complicated quickly, particularly when a contract is ambiguous as to the promises it contains.
 These cases also involve counter-claims where the defendant contends the plaintiff also breached the contract.
 For that reason, the best time to have a business litigator evaluate your contracts is before they're signed, to reduce ambiguity and provide the right mechanisms to ensure that any litigation that does arise will be as inexpensive and un-disruptive as possible.

 Fraud and misrepresentation cases involve the accusation that one party intentionally deceived the other party, who relied on the deception their detriment.
 Unlike contract disputes, fraud and misrepresentation cases are "torts" that can result in punitive and other exemplary damages, and in some cases can even have a criminal component.
 A scrupulous and honorable business culture is perhaps the best line of defense against being accused of fraud, and conversely, thorough vetting of your business relationships is a good protection against being victimized.
 Experienced business litigators can help you assess both risks.